Supraja-p/2024-US-election-forecasting/README.md

 Analysis revealed that Donald Trump was the most frequently mentioned candidate across both Reddit and Google Trends, followed by Joe Biden.
 This indicates a higher level of public interest in Trump leading up to the election.

 ## 📌 Future Work
-- Incorporate additional data sources such as Twitter and news articles for a more comprehensive analysis.
 - Explore advanced modeling techniques like ensemble learning and deep learning.
 - Develop a real-time dashboard to visualize predictions and trends.